Our Commitment to Responsible Tourism

 • To review at least twice yearly all Standard operating procedures, recipe cards and menu recipes.
 Implementing better production controls to minimise waste.

 • We will continue working with local community groups and support local initiatives as they arise.
-We sponsor our local Burren Volley Ball Club, and Burren Gaels Ladies football team.
-As well as being active members of Doolin Community Council, Doolin SEC, Doolin Tourism, and Burren Eco Tourism.
+We sponsor our local Burren Volley Ball Club, and Burren Gaels Ladies football team, as well as being active members of Doolin Community Council, Doolin SEC, Doolin Tourism, and Burren Eco Tourism Network.